patrickelectric/patrickelectric.github.io/content/blog/2020/2020-08-24-how-to-rock-flowing-with-git.md

 '10ddd6d257e01349d514541981aeecea6b2e741d'
 ```

-For more information, [check Git Internals Git Objects](https://git-scm.com/book/en/v2/Git-Internals-Git-Objects), it's a great friday night reading.
+For more information, [check Git Internals Git Objects](https://git-scm.com/book/en/v2/Git-Internals-Git-Objects), it's a great Friday night reading.

 Ok!
 Now we are ready to commit!

-Hey, wait, what is inside of this files object files ?
+Hey, wait, what is inside of these object files ?
 Oh my, ok, for now, this is where the git magic happens, it's a binary object that contains information about the diff, don't bother about it, but if you are really willing to know, [check it here](https://github.com/gitster/git/blob/master/Documentation/technical/pack-format.txt) (Please open an issue if you know a better and friendly reference).

 Back to the commit!